ayanalamMOON/Time-Table-Generotor-Final/docs/Frontend.md

 ### `Timetable.jsx`

 The `Timetable.jsx` component displays the generated timetable.
 It fetches the timetable data from the backend and renders it in a calendar view.
+It also provides a drag-and-drop interface for creating and editing timetables.

 ### `UserRegistration.jsx`